What Is A Slap Shot In Hockey?

 How do you do a slap shot in hockey?

 There are four main steps to learning the slapshot in hockey, the backswing, downswing, striking the puck, and the followthrough.
 First, the player winds up their stick to about shoulder height.
 They will then swing their stick forward at full speed, making contact with the ice first (to bend the stick backward and build up power) and then with the puck itself.
 Lastly, the player will follow through on the shot to where the hockey stick ends up pointing towards the goal.
 Remember, the slap shot is known as the hardest shot in hockey, so it will take a lot of practice to master.

 Yes, slap shots are allowed at almost any level of hockey.
 However, slap shots are known to be one of the most difficult shooting techniques in the sport.
 With the high level of difficulty associated with slap shots, as well as an evolving game that lends itself more towards wrist shots, the slap shot is becoming less common nowadays.
 So while you might not see a lot of slap shots utilized in modern hockey games, they are definitely still allowed in the sport.

 Who has the fastest slap shot in the NHL?

-Currently, the world's fastest slap shot was clocked at 109.2 miles per hour.
-The record is held by Martin Frk, an NHL right wing for the Los Angeles Kings.
+The world's fastest slap shot was clocked at 109.2 miles per hour.
+The record is held by Martin Frk, an NHL right wing for the Ontario Reign.
 The previous record was recently broken at the 2020 AHL All-Star Weekend in Ontario, California, making Frk the current record holder.
-There are rumors of international players hitting slap shots of up to 114 miles per hour, however, there are no official records of shots at these speeds so they are not recognized by the NHL.
+There are rumors of international players hitting slap shots of up to 114 miles per hour, but there are no official records of shots at these speeds, so they are not recognized by the NHL.